 Weather in Rome in May

 Average daytime air temperatures this month live in the range of +20-25 °C. Below they drop rarely, but climb above it – regularly.
-At night, the atmosphere tends to cool down to +14-18 °C, turning evening and night walks around the “Papal City” into a real pleasure.

-But not only that – at this time of year, the Italian capital generously shares with everyone the energy and vitality accumulated over the centuries.
+But not only for that – at this time of year, the Italian capital generously shares with everyone the energy and vitality accumulated over the centuries.
 On the threshold of summer, the Roman air is clear and fresh, and the atmosphere is full of positive expectations.

 On the contrary, well-tailored suits, stylish jackets are appreciated here, and due attention is paid to accessories in the form of scarves and hats.
 And this should not be surprising – the ability to dress well is listed as one of the key traditions of Italy.
 At least of the North part of the country!

 Therefore, focus only on the weather forecast!
-And we believe that it will allow you to walk in T-shirts and blouses, skirts, sundresses and light trousers – shorts still look out of place, for example, in cathedrals and churches, the same Vatican museums.
+And we believe that it will allow you to walk in T-shirts and blouses, skirts, sundresses and light trousers – shorts still look out of place, for example, in cathedrals and churches, the same Vatican museums

 The jacket in the wardrobe is useful in case of evening walks or trips out of the city.
 Too warm clothes in the form of thick sweaters and sweatshirts are unlikely to be in demand.

-Take into account another moment – at the end of May, you can already swim near Rome.
+Take into account another moment – at the end of May, you can swim near Rome.
 As the Tyrrhenian Sea warms up to +20-21 °C!

-What to Do
+What to Do in Rome in May

 Obviously, any tourist who finds himself in Rome for the first time will strive to see the Colosseum.
 Don’t try to visit amphitheatre immediately after arrival – you will run into the tail of a giant queue and just lose time.

-Therefore, if you arrive in the morning, it is better to unpack your suitcases and make a familiarization trip to the city.
+There are a lot of things to do in Rome – in May especially!
 Wander through the streets and squares, reach the Vatican.
 Explore the cathedral and St. Peter’s Square, see the power of the Bernini fountains, take a look at the balcony in the very center of the cathedral, from which the Pope addresses the faithful.

 Go to the Castel Sant’Angelo, climb upstairs, look around.
 Imagine how the pontiffs felt when they looked from here at the city occupied by the enemy.